-AI, not humans, should immediately screen 911 calls.
+AI, not humans, should immediately screen 911 phone line calls.

 Why?
 There are too many stories like this one about a 3-month-old baby who died in Florida.
 The baby’s parents frantically called 911 on New Year’s Day when their baby stopped breathing and turned blue.
 No one answered.

-Staffing 911 and 311 phone lines is a critical challenge, especially since the pandemic.
+Staffing 311 and 911 phone line is a critical challenge, especially since the pandemic.
 We have all read how people have left jobs in droves in the “Great Resignation.”
 Most of the jobs changing have been a Great Reallocation of the workforce to positions with more meaning.
 Yet, what job is more meaningful than a 911 operator – people who are a lifeline to a lifeline of firefighters, ambulances – and caretakers for our society.

 These dedicated workers are being pushed to the brink.
 911 call centers are short-staffed.
 Most new hires don’t stay.
 The job often requires 16-hour shifts versus the regular 12 hours.
 Subsequently, 911 and 311 operators are fracturing under pressure.